Tổ chức của chúng tôi đang phát triển rất nhanh cùng với quá trình mở rộng phạm vi hoạt động bảo tồn trên toàn cầu.

-Traffic is now looking for two experienced project administrators to support their partnerships with the USAID ROUTES project and across the EU funded Projects.
-This is an exciting opportunity to join the leading non-governmental organization working globally on trade in wild animals and plants in the context of both biodiversity conservation and sustainable development.
-These roles will support projects for which TRAFFIC has financial and reporting responsibilities and will have overall responsibility for ensuring the consistent and efficient administration of the projects to ensure adherence to financial and project management reporting requirement.
+TRAFFIC is looking for two experienced project administrators to support our partnership work.
+This is an exciting opportunity to join a leading non-governmental organisation working globally on trade in wild animals and plants in the context of both biodiversity conservation and sustainable development.
+These roles will support projects for which TRAFFIC has financial and reporting responsibilities and will have overall responsibility for ensuring the consistent and efficient administration of the projects to ensure adherence to financial and project management reporting requirements.

-The candidate must have proven experience of project administration, ideally with experience of USAID funded initiatives or EU funded initiatives.
+Candidates must have proven experience of project administration.
 Experience with budgeting, contracting, donor/project reporting and working with financial reports is essential.
 The role holder must be a good team player, good at meeting tight deadlines and willing to work on their own initiative.

 Applicants must have the right to work in the UK to be eligible to apply.

-For further information, specifications and how to apply, please click on the following links:
+For further information, specifications and how to apply, please click here.

 TRAFFIC is a registered UK charity, Number 1076722.
 Company Number 3785518.